 - By default, NWS does not encrypt network traffic with MongoDB.
-You set the db_ssl properties if you choose to enable TLS/SSL when installing MongoDB earlier in this topic. - /opt/nitro-web-services/etc/zmq_job_status_adapter.cfg

-This is the Nitro ZMQ Job Status Adapter configuration file.

-- The Nitro ZMQ Job Status Adapter listens to job status updates on the ZMQ bus and publishes them to MongoDB using the Nitro Web Services REST API. - The username and password must be set to a Nitro Web Services API user with write permissions.
+You should set the db_ssl properties if you choose to enable TLS/SSL when installing MongoDB earlier in this topic. - 4.
+Understand and edit the Nitro ZMQ Job Status Adapter configuration file (/opt/nitro-webservices/etc/zmq_job_status_adapter.cfg).
+This includes clarifying what the configuration file is for and what to expect the first time the NWS service is started vs. each subsequent start. - The Nitro ZMQ Job Status Adapter listens to job status updates on the ZMQ bus and publishes them to MongoDB using the Nitro Web Services REST API. - The username and password must be set to a Nitro Web Services API user with write permissions.
 At minimum, set the password for nitro-writeonly-user to the password defined in /opt/nitro-web-services/etc/nitro.cfg and make sure the SSL options are set correctly based on SSL settings in /opt/nitro-web-services/etc/nitro.cfg.